dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Intermediate

-   A :class:`dlb.ex.Tool.Dependency` that describes an intermediate dependency of a tool.
+   A :class:`Tool.Dependency` that describes an intermediate dependency of a tool.

-   A :term:`redo` of a :term:`tool instance` may modify it in any possible way, provided this does not modify anything (e.g. by followed symbolic links). that is not a :class:`dlb.ex.Tool.Intermediate` dependency or a :class:`dlb.ex.Tool.Output` dependency of the same tool instance.
+   A :term:`redo` of a :term:`tool instance` may modify it in any possible way, provided this does not modify anything (e.g. by followed symbolic links). that is not a :class:`Tool.Intermediate` dependency or a :class:`Tool.Output` dependency of the same tool instance.

 .. class:: Tool.Output

-   A :class:`dlb.ex.Tool.Dependency` that describes an output dependency of a tool.
+   A :class:`Tool.Dependency` that describes an output dependency of a tool.

    If ``explicit`` is ``True``, a running :term:`tool instance` will remove it before a :term:`redo`.
    A successful redo must generate it (e.g. create a regular file).